polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 #### Stateless Multisig

 We refer to current [multisig pallet in polkadot-sdk](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/multisig) because the multisig account is only derived and not stored in the state.
 Although deriving the account is determinsitc as it relies on exact users (sorted) and thershold to derive it.
 This does not allow for control over the multisig account.
 It's also tightly coupled to exact users and threshold.
-This makes it hard for an organization to manage existing accounts and to change the threshold or add/remove owners.
+This makes it hard for an organization to manage existing accounts and to change the threshold or add/remove signers.

 We believe as well that the stateless multisig is not efficient in terms of block footprint as we'll show in the performance section.